clij/clij-docs/faq.md

 <a name="output_existing_macro"></a>
 ## What happens in ImageJ macro if a specified output image exists already?
 If a specified output image exists already in GPU memory, it will be overwritten.
+If the output image has the wrong size, it will not be changed.

 <a name="return_values_macro"></a>
 ## What is the return value of Ext.CLIJ_... methods in ImageJ macro?